kaixi-wang/Java/README.md

 # Java Projects
-## raw-video-player: given a video file as input, produce a spatially & temporally resampled output
+## raw-video-player
-#### Topics: video resampling, spatial and temporal aliasing effects, image aspect ratios and pixel aspect ratios
+**Topics:** video resampling, spatial and temporal aliasing effects, image aspect ratios and pixel aspect ratios **Objective:** Given a video file as input, produce a spatially & temporally resampled output

-  ### Inputs:
+#### Inputs:
   - 6 parameters where:
       - 1. Name of the input video file
       - 2. floating pointing number that will be the scaling factor for width